 REDLINE:

 i.
 Adjustments for Mortality Improvement – Description of and rationale for any adjustments to the mortality assumptions for mortality improvement up to the valuation date.
+Such description shall include the assumed start and end dates of the improvements and a table of the annual improvement percentage(s) used, separately for company experience and the industry basic table(s), along with a sample calculation of the adjustment (e.g. for a male preferred nonsmoker age 45).

 REASONING: